iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Didn't get to video chat w/the Dr.& had roughly a 3 minute conversation with the Dr.<br> :date: __2020-10-24 00:23:40__

-> The scheduling and appointment help has been awesome.
-The major issue I have is that the sound when on the appointments will not go through my Bluetooth headphones.
-This is the only app that the calls won't go through.
-Edit: Appreciate passing it along.
-I isolated the issue; when the app is running,even in the background, no sound from any app will play to any Bluetooth device.
-Once the app is closed, the Bluetooth audio in other apps works as expected.
-Please contact me for more specific info<br> :date: __2020-08-21 17:38:12__

-> Operates as intended, but doesn't remember specific patient on a specific device, so it would be better to automatically log in as me on my device, and not my partner/the "who needs care" selection screen.
-Perhaps even separate passwords for family members in case of sensitive topics?<br> :date: __2020-07-30 23:24:47__

 #### 2-star reviews